itmplatform/plugin-documentation/example-1/readme.md

-# ITM Platform's Plugin Script
+# ITM Platform's Plugin Script.
+Example 1
-## Example 1.
-When a project updates, send a message to a static email address
+## When a project updates, send a message to a static email address

 This example is the most basic version of a plugin you can create, but it will help you understand the fundamental mechanics.